bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Linear, web animation tools website." />
 </p>

-If I click left, it just moves it at the same speed and you can pick one of these built in options here to see what it looks like.
+<p>If I click left, it just moves it at the same speed and you can pick one
+of these built in options here to see what it looks like.
 We can change the amount of time.
 So that&apos;s starting slow and ending fast.
-Whereas if you were to do <b>easeOutCirc</b> it would be the other way around, start fast and slow.
+Whereas if you were to do <b>easeOutCirc</b> it would be the other way around, start fast and slow.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 371. code snippet for transition left (221) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">